Taliban enter Kabul, await 'peaceful transfer' of power

 Later, Afghan forces at Bagram air base, home to a prison housing 5,000 inmates, surrendered to the Taliban, according to Bagram district chief Darwaish Raufi.
 The prison at the former U.S. base held both Taliban and Islamic State group fighters.

 Akhgar and Faiez reported from Istanbul and Gambrell from Dubai, United Arab Emirates.
-Associated Press writers Kathy Gannon in Guelph, Canada, Joseph Krauss in Jerusalem and James LaPorta in Washington contributed to this report.
+Associated Press writers Kathy Gannon in Guelph, Canada, Joseph Krauss in Jerusalem and James LaPorta and Matthew Lee in Washington contributed to this report.

 Credit: Rahmat Gul